-7.5 Court Attendance
+7.4 Court Attendance

-Any employee covered by this Agreement who may be required to attend any commission, court or hearing, to give evidence in any case, civil or criminal respecting the hotel in which he/she is employed, shall be compensated at the same hourly rate as called for in this Agreement, with a minimum of four hours' pay.
+Any employee covered by this agreement who may be required to attend any commission, court or hearing, to give evidence in any case, civil or criminal respecting the hotel in which they are employed, shall be compensated at the same hourly rate as called for in this agreement, with a minimum of four hours' pay.

-7.6 Cheques, Cash, Credit Cards and Credit Account Authority
+7.5 Cheques, Cash, Credit Cards and Credit Account Authority

-When an employee is authorized to cash cheques, handle cash, honour credit cards or credit accounts, he/she will not be held responsible for any losses provided he/she has followed management's instructions; but where an employee assumes responsibility of cashing cheques, handling cash, honouring credit cards or credit accounts without such authorization from management, he/she may be subject to discipline.
+When an employee is authorized to cash cheques, handle cash, honour credit cards or credit accounts, they will not be held responsible for any losses provided they have followed management's instructions; but where an employee assumes responsibility of cashing cheques, handling cash, honouring credit cards or credit accounts without such authorization from management, they may be subject to discipline.
 No employee shall be disciplined for shortages unless the employee has sole access to the cash.

-7.7 Cafeteria, Kitchen and Dining Lounge, Pub and Lounge Meal Entitlement
+7.6 Cafeteria, Kitchen and Dining Lounge, Pub and Lounge Meal Entitlement